SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the principles of financial management.
+Upon completing this course, alumni are familiar with the principles of financial management.
 They know how to apply various capital budgeting computation methods and to assess the benefits of an investment opportunity.
 They know how to differentiate various financing types and judge their relevance in an SME context.
-Moreover, students understand the basics of entrepreneurial finance.
+Moreover, alumni understand the basics of entrepreneurial finance.

 Superior module: